rockymiss/kitchennippers/README.md

   The Sign-up page allows the user to sign-up to monthly newsletters which will give them access to past recipes and hints and tips on cooking.
 It is a straightforward form asking for the users name and email address.   **It is important to note that for the purpose of this Portfolio that the sign-up page is a dummy page and the action 'GET' was used instead of 'POST'.**

 - Thank you page:
   Once the user submits the form on the Sign-up page they will be redirected to this page thanking them.
-It is beneficial for users to know if they have completed forms correctly and this will give them an indication that they have filled out the form correctly.
+It is beneficial for users to know if they have completed forms correctly.
+This page will give them an indication that they have filled out the form in the right way.

 ### Skeleton